 Prohibition Popular at First

 Prohibition in Arizona was popular at first.
 The state quickly ratified Prohibition on May 24, 1918.
 It was among the earlier states to do so.
 Arizonans had expected the Noble Experiment to improve health, promote morality, and reduce crime.
 They thought it would lower violence, protect young people and reduce domestic violence.
 Unfortunately, it did none of these things.
+To the conrtary, it created many serious problems.

 Many Arizonans refused to give up their freedom to drink.
 The law was widely violated.
 The sheriff in one county alone reported that he had seized 152 stills.
 He had also arrested 183 people for federal alcohol violations.
 And he had arrested 80 for state violations.
 This was all within a three-month period in 1925.